girwarkishor/microsite-test-design/markdown/design.md

 #### Guidelines

-If text must be placed on images, it is preferrable that the text not be embedded inthe JPG/PNG.
+If text must be placed on images, it is preferrable that the text not be embedded in the JPG/PNG.
 The text ought to be a layer on top on the image.
 Text in images isn't responsive and pixelates on compression.

 #### Type Scale